 - salt and pepper to taste

-- Brush bottom and sides of a cast iron skillet with olive oil.
+- Brush bottom and sides of a 9 x 5-inch baking dish with olive oil.

-- Using a mandoline or a sharp knife, slice potatoes crosswise into desired thickness.
-Arrange potato slices vertically and loosely in prepared dish or skillet.
+- Peel potatoes and using a mandoline or a sharp knife, slice potatoes crosswise into desired thickness.
+In a bowl of cold water, soak for a few minutes and drain well.